McConkeyLab/2024_aragaki-src/manuscript.typ

         image("02_figures/tcga-src-rna-across-subtype.png"),
         image("02_figures/tcga-src-prot-across-subtype.png")
     ),
+) <fig2>
-    caption: [*SRC is enriched in luminal muscle invasive bladder cancer.* *A:* SRC expression in the TCGA cohort, stratified by TCGA subtype. *B:* Src protein and phosphorylated species expression in the TCGA cohort, stratified by subtype.
+*SRC is enriched in luminal muscle invasive bladder cancer.* *A:* SRC expression in the TCGA cohort, stratified by TCGA subtype. *B:* Src protein and phosphorylated species expression in the TCGA cohort, stratified by subtype.
 LP: Luminal papillary, L: Luminal, LI: Luminal infiltrated, BS: Basal squamous, N: Neuronal.
-CI = 95%.]
+CI = 95%.
-) <fig2>

 == Differential SRC expression in human cell lines
 We next examined whether SRC expression was also heterogeneous in a panel of 30 human bladder cancer cell lines.
 To compare to human tumors, we first classified the cells by consensus class@Kamoun_2020.
 We found that our luminal-papillary (LP) models expressed significantly higher levels of SRC than the basal squamous (BS) models (@fig3, A), consistent with our findings in human tumors.
 Using GSVA to calculate gene set enrichment scores across classes, we found the EMT signature was significantly upregulated in the BS lines when compared to the LP lines (@fig3, B).